spynnaker.pyNN.models.spike_source package

 get_recordable_variables() List[str][source]

-Get a list of the names and types of things that can be recorded.
+Get a list of the names of things that can be recorded.

 This methods list the variable recorded via the Population.